openstack-archive/openstack-chef-repo/README.md

 ### Windows Platform

-When using this on a Windows platform, here are some tweaks to make this work.
+When using this on a Windows platform, here are some tweaks to make this work:

-- In order to get ssh to work, you will need an ssl client installed.
-I used the one that came with [Git for Windows](git-scm.com/download).
-I needed to append the `C:\Program Files (x86)\Git\bin;` to the system PATH.
+- In order to get SSH to work, you will need an SSL client installed.
+You can use the one that comes with [Git for Windows](http://git-scm.com/download).
+You will need to append `C:\Program Files (x86)\Git\bin;` to the system PATH.

 ## TODOs